dqops/dqo/docs/dqops-installation/run-dqops-as-docker-container.md

     If you want to use the current folder as your `DQOps User Home`, you can bind this folder to the `/dqo/userhome` mount point in the DQOps docker image.
 Please keep in mind that the `DQOps User Home` folder should be empty (to initialize it on startup) or it should be already a valid `DQOps User Home` folder.
+    Read the [DQOps user home folder concept](../dqo-concepts/dqops-user-home-folder.md) to learn more.

     ```
     docker run -v .:/dqo/userhome -it -p 8888:8888 dqops/dqo